JW Marriott Hotel Hanoi

 • John Anthony Cantonese Grill & Dim Sum takes its name from the first Chinese man to be naturalized as a British citizen in 1805 and inspiration from his travels along the East-West spice routes.
 The Cantonese restaurant showcases modern interpretations on classics such as dim sum and roasted meats.
 Don’t miss the 42-day roasted Peking duck — the restaurant houses the city’s first wood-fired duck oven.

-• Open kitchens are key features of French Grill, Akira Back and international buffet restaurant JW Café, and add a distinct buzz to these eateries.
+• Open kitchens are key features of French Grill, Kumihimo and international buffet restaurant JW Café, and add a distinct buzz to these eateries.

 Amenities